New tools to improve performance

 At this point, I had:

-Since Databox focuses on automating marketing reporting and presenting data in dashboards, there is no way that I was going to send a text-heavy email!
+Since Databox is a marketing reporting software that is focused on automating reporting and presenting data in dashboards, there is no way that I was going to send a text-heavy email!
 After all, if these respondents use benchmarks in our product, they would see them within the graphs themselves.
 They would not just be text on the screen.

 I chose to use Gmail as opposed to HubSpot or MailChimp for two reasons: